 Pay it back—and pay it forward

 Once you start earning money again, it’s a good rule of thumb to stick to the streamlined budget you used while unemployed while you work to rehab your finances.
 If you took on high-interest debt, prioritize paying that back as soon as possible.
 Paying down debt will also help rebuild your credit score if it took a hit while you were unemployed.
 Next, if you tapped into savings or retirement accounts, you’ll want to build that amount back up.
 Sometimes the best motivation for saving for the next rainy day is having been through one—setting up an emergency fund now will help you navigate any surprise costs in the future.

-Investing involves risk including potential loss of income.
+Investing involves risk, including potential loss of principal.